jainlashit/Angry-Birds-OpenGL/README.md

 ##Controls

-Left Arrow for decreasing the power and right for increasing the power Mouse Left and Right keys for rotating the canon
-Space Bar for launching the bird
+	-Left Arrow for decreasing the power and right for increasing the power -Mouse Left and Right keys for rotating the canon -Space Bar for launching the bird